Frequently Asked Questions

 WILL I BE CHARGED ANY PREPAYMENT PENALTY?

-No, GoodLeap does not assess any fee or penalty for prepayments.
+No, GoodLeap never assesses any fee or penalty for prepayments.

 WHEN DOES INTEREST BEGIN TO ACCRUE ON MY LOAN?